Smashinator5000/Poseidons_Horiseon/README.md

-I am working on making this assignment work.
+I have been wanting to work on making this assignment work.
 I was really confused but things are starting to click.
+And I believe I was able to finish everything I need to do.
+I am looking forward to seeing how I did.